microsoft/DeepSpeed/docs/code-docs/source/zero3.rst

     from deepspeed.utils import safe_set_full_fp32_param, safe_set_full_optimizer_state
     # Here is an example to zero all the fp32 parameters and optimizer states.
     for n, lp in model.named_parameters():
-        # Assume zero stage 1 and 2, since stage 3 requires a gather to assemble lp
+        # Assume zero stage 1 or 2, since stage 3 requires a gather to assemble lp
         zero_tensor = torch.zeros_like(lp)

         hp = safe_set_full_fp32_param(lp, zero_tensor)